 In Scrum, we set up a space and a time with the Sprint (the container within which everything else happens) and colocating the team physically or virtually.
 We have the key roles of scrum master, product owner, and delivery team members.
 We have the artifacts of product backlog, sprint backlog, and product increment.
 And we have a set of rules for how we behave and work together: our working agreement as a team, our definitions of ready and done, our event durations and timings, that we may ship when we need and in extremis even cancel a sprint.

 Likening Scrum to a game in this way helps us to more readily understand and adopt the behaviors and mindset required to excel at it.

 Getting beyond the game

 Just like learning any new board game or sport, it takes a little time to understand the basics and be able to do it reliably, and it takes longer to truly master it.
 If teams get stuck struggling with the basics, they will never reach the performance levels of which they are potentially capable.
 It’s also demotivating to hear that they’ve faced the same problems at every sprint retrospective.

-Teams that reach higher performance or beyond will focus on getting better at what they do, in terms of agile and technical practices.
+Teams that do reach higher performance tend to focus on continual improvement in their agile and technical practices.
 They truly understand the value in the sprint retrospective, wholeheartedly own their improvement backlog, and are active in their individual continuing development too.

 However, we do need to maintain a balance of having fun while we are doing this.
-Retaining the sense of still playing the game and of mastering it will definitely help with this.
+Retaining the sense of play while we master the game will definitely help with this.